DePT: Decomposed Prompt Tuning for Parameter-Efficient Fine-tuning: Introduction

 In this work, we propose \textbf{De}composed \textbf{P}rompt \textbf{T}uning (\ours), which decomposes a trainable soft prompt into a shorter soft prompt and a couple of low-rank matrices, where the multiplication of low-rank matrices is then added element-wise to frozen word embeddings, as shown in Figure \ref{fig:preview}b (\sect{sec:ours}).
 This shorter soft prompt and the updated word embedding matrix are then optimised using two different learning rates - a crucial step for model convergence (\sect{para:two_speed_lr}).
+The intuition of this design is to enable representation updates within the frozen word embedding, thereby increasing the adaptability of input representations that were previously unavailable.
 Experimental results on 23 natural language processing (\nlp) and vision-language (VL) tasks demonstrate \ours outperforms the state-of-the-art \peft approaches, including the full fine-tuning baseline in certain scenarios (\sect{sec:main_results}).
-Our study empirically shows that \ours largely improves the training efficiency across various model architectures and sizes, saving more than 20\% in both training time and memory costs compared to the vanilla \pt.
+Our study empirically shows that \ours largely improves the training efficiency across various model architectures and sizes, saving more than 20\% (using \tfbase) in both training time and memory costs compared to the vanilla \pt.
 Importantly, \ours becomes increasingly efficient as the model size grows, making it particularly advantageous and suitable for LLMs (\sect{sec:training_efficiency}).
 Furthermore, our additional analysis in the few-shot learning setting reveals the \ours's compatibility with \petl approaches (\sect{sec:few_shot}).